Homeless (Darin song)

-"Homeless" is a song by British singer-songwriter Leona Lewis from her debut studio album, Spirit (2007).
+"Homeless" is a song by Swedish singer-songwriter Darin from his studio album, Break the News (2006).
 The song was written by Swedish songwriter Jörgen Elofsson and produced by Steve Mac.

-Musically, it is an R&B power ballad, with instrumentation consisting of a piano and a guitar.
-The song's lyrics revolve around Lewis singing about waiting for her boyfriend to come home to where she is waiting for him, but feels homeless without him.
+Leona Lewis version

+"Homeless" was covered by British singer Leona Lewis in 2007 and was included on her debut album Spirit.
 The song garnered mixed reviews from music critics, some of whom praised Lewis's vocal performance but criticized its composition.
 Upon the release of Spirit, the song debuted at number 173 on the UK Singles Chart on the strength of digital download sales.
 Lewis performed "Homeless" at the annual WXKS-FM Boston KISS Concert in 2008, along with "Bleeding Love" and "Better in Time".
 It was also included on the set list of The Labyrinth tour in 2010.

 Composition

 "Homeless" was written by Swedish songwriter Jörgen Elofsson, and produced by Steve Mac.
 It is an R&B power ballad, which lasts for a duration of three minutes and 50 seconds.
 The song was composed on common time in the key of B minor at 68 beats per minute.
 Instrumentation is provided by a piano and a guitar.
 Lewis's vocal range spans nearly two octaves from low note of A3 to the high note of B5.
 The song's lyrics revolve around Lewis singing about waiting for her boyfriend to come home to where she is waiting for him, but feels homeless without his presence.
 The opening lyrics are "Wait here for you to call me/ For you to tell me that ev'rything's a big mistake."
 Nick Levine for Digital Spy described Lewis's vocals in the lyric "In this cold I'm walking aimless, feeling helpless" as "a tour de force of despair and misery".